 Describes 128 species of butterflies found in the state, along with their caterpillars and pupae.
 Each species account provides a description and information on distribution, habitat, life history, nectar sources, and larval host plants.
 Hundreds of color illustrations, as well as detailed drawings and maps.
 Written for scientists and general enthusiasts alike.

 Jack Wennerstrom records a four-season nature journal at the Soldiers Delight Natural Environment Area outside Baltimore, MD, which is a rarely preserved prairie remnant.

 Like her popular Appalachian Spring, Marcia Bonta’s new book offers a day-by-day account of the changing world of nature in the mountains of central Pennsylvania.
 This time she chronicles the beauties of the autumn months as she walks the familiar roads and trails of her 500-acre mountain-top farm, noting the minute transformations of the season as well as the more dramatic ones.

+An Indispensable Field Guide for Professional and Amateur Naturalists With a newly redesigned cover.
 This extensive, portable guidebook contains behavior and ecological characteristics, Pennsylvania and North American range maps, and photographs of the sixty-three different species of wild mammals that populate Pennsylvania’s hills and valleys.